 I learned from another podcast guest, Dr. Karen Jacobson, that there are three steps required in a strategy to move forward with any change.
 The first step is to accept awareness of the facts.
 You don’t have to like the facts, just be aware of them.
 Now you are aware of the importance and aspects of first impressions, for example.

 The second step is to adapt by making a conscious choice to change.
-Dr. Jacobson reminds us that the brain needs to be fully engaged for this phase, therefore breathing is key to calm the mind (exactly the topic of my last blog).
+Dr. Jacobson reminds us that the brain needs to be fully engaged for this phase, therefore breathing is key to calm the mind.
 Are you ready to adapt by breathing deeply to maximize your first impression?

 The final step to move forward is to advance by having a written plan.
 This is the month of New Year’s resolutions, and we have all heard that writing down our goals makes them much more likely to happen.
 Although this is true, New Year’s resolutions have a poor success rate.
 So, I have a suggestion.